subratppandey/portfolio-website/README.md

 **📖 Multi-Page Layout**

-**🎨 Styled with React-Bootstrap and Css with easy to customize colors**
+**🎨 Styled with React-Bootstrap and CSS with easy to customize colors**

 **📱 Fully Responsive**

 ## Getting Started

 You will need `node.js` and `git` installed globally on your machine.
-Clone down if you want to use the layout.
+Clone locally if you want to use this layout.

 ## 🛠 Installation and Setup Instructions